Learner Rules and Standards of Conduct

 6. Requesting an Appeal

-To request an appeal of a sanction imposed by the Dean, a learner must complete the Appeal Form, found on the Learner Portal, within ten (10) business days of receipt of the written decision of the Dean of ETS.
+To request an appeal of a sanction, a learner must complete the Appeal Form, found on the Learner Portal, within five (5) business days of receipt of the written decision.
 A right of appeal is available where at least one of the following conditions/grounds is met:

 - There is new information that is likely to change the outcome